-- Create user documentation

-- Install and optimise operating system software

-- Install, configure and secure a small office or home office network

-- Provide ICT advice to clients
+- Create user documentation - Install and optimise operating system software - Install, configure and secure a small office or home office network - Provide ICT advice to clients

-- Maintain equipment and software.

-Satisfactory completion of this program enables a student to gain a total of four VCE VET units and a study score which contributes to their ATAR.
+Satisfactory completion of this program enables students to gain four VCE units and a study score which contributes to their ATAR.

-VCE Vet in Schools - Music Industry
+VCE VET in Schools - Music Industry

 VET Music is a pathway to the music industry where students will complete a Certificate II in Technical Production through Collarts Music College.
-Students will learn how to combine technical production skills with creative skills by performing and recording with the software Ableton Live to further develop their production abilities.
+Students will learn how to combine tech-nical production skills with creative skills by performing and recording with the software Able- ton Live to further develop their production abilities.
 By using MIDI controller instruments such as the Novation Launchpad to create beats and perform live with the computer program, students will demonstrate how Electronic and Hip Hop music is performed live.